-Malibu boats can be equipped with optional wireless charging.
-All models with this option will have a wireless charging base in the phone holder, as well as the driver's armrest.
-The 25LSV also has a wireless charging pad in the glove box.
+Malibu boats are equipped with a wireless charger on the driver's armrest.
+While the charger interfaces with many personal wireless devices, particularly mobile phones, it will not recharge every device.

 Check the operating instructions or owners manual for the individual device to determine whether the device is rechargeable via this type of pad.
 Malibu makes no claims that the pad will operate with your device.

 Remove all objects from the charging pad before charging your mobile device.
 Objects, such as coins, keys, rings, paper clips, etc., between the phone or device and the charging pad will become very hot.
 On the rare occasion that the charging system does not detect an object and the object gets wedged between the device and the charger, remove the device and allow the object to cool to prevent burns, before removing it from the charging pad.